 Where you have mountains, hills and fells, you’ll usually have valleys, ravines and gorges.
 Lapland is home to some of the most stunning gorges, courtesy of winding rivers.
 In the southern fells—just below the Arctic Circle—there are gorges that host waterfalls in summer, and frozen ice-climbing walls in winter.
 In western Lapland, there are a bundle of fells around a national park.
 We call them the Seven Sisters, and they’re full of skiers and snowboarders every winter and spring.
 In the northeast, the fells are bald and barren, too far north for the lush green forests of the south.

-Like the forests, the fells are covered under Everyman’s Right.
-This means they are there for your leisure and pleasure.
+Like the forests, the fells are covered under Everyone’s Right.
+This means they are there for your leisure and pleasure, but you also bear responsibility for their protection and preservation.
 Under the Midnight Sun, strap on some hiking boots and venture up.
 In winter, carry your snowboard along for some back-country slopes.
 Fells also offer some of the best overlooks and vistas, both of gorgeous gorges and unbroken wilderness from horizon to horizon.

 BOGS & MARSHES